COVID-19 Policies and Procedures

 - if you are currently unwell, even if only mild symptoms – this includes symptoms such as fever, shortness of breath, runny nose, cough, sneezing etc.

-- if you have travelled internationally or interstate within the previous 14 days
+- if you have travelled internationally or to a COVID-19 hotspot within the previous 14 days

 - have had contact with a suspected or confirmed COVID-19 case within the previous 14 days